mkriessmann-sg/PythonExperiments/README.md

 ## About
 Test repository for learning python

-each branch should contain a different sample programme